MicrosoftDocs/dynamics-365-project-operations/articles/expense/set-up-mileage.md

 ## Enabling the new design

-The **Mileage amount calculation for multiple mileage tiers with same rate** feature addresses key bug fixes and improvements for mileage rate calculation.
+The **Mileage amount calculation for multiple mileage tiers with same rate** feature addresses key bug fixes and improvements for mileage rate calculation [refer KB: 4580513]

 To enable this feature, go to **Workspaces > Feature Management**, select **Mileage amount calculation for multiple mileage tiers with same rate**, and then select **Enable now**.
 It is necessary to setup the new tiers after upgrading to 10.0.18 to reflect new design of Mileage tiers setup.